Welcome to Backcountry Canada Travel

 Moving to Canada and immigrating for the second time around was in 1999, with my Canadian husband, this time I went out West.

-I’ve been single for a few years now and have two grown children.
+I’ve been single for many years now and have two grown children.
 My daughter Nadja moved back to Switzerland and is planning to stay there.
-Please check out her website givings.ch.
-My son Kevin was one year old at the time when we were moving to Canada and is a typical Canadian who likes big pick-up trucks and the Western lifestyle.
+Please check out her website birkenranch.ch.
+My son Kevin was one year old at the time when we moved to Canada and is a typical Canadian young man who likes big pick-up trucks and the Western lifestyle.
 Both my children are entrepreneurs like myself.

 Together with the decision to move back to Canada came my promise, that I would not work in a 9 to 5 job ever, and I didn’t.
 I got into adventure tourism and started Silver Spur Trails Wilderness Guest Ranch in Lumby, British Columbia, offering wilderness vacations, horse camping trips, ESL courses and lots more.
 The beautiful Okanagan Valley is not only one of the most popular vacation destinations for Canadians, it’s also a great place to retire for many.